goerlitz/nlp-german/corenlp/README.md

 Running the CoreNLP server with support for German requires downloading the base CoreNLP package and the German language models.

-The official [CoreNLP server documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) describes all necessary steps setup and run the server.
+The official [CoreNLP server documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) describes all necessary steps to setup and run the server.
 However, to make things easier, we'll use a docker image which includes all required libraries and models.

+### Docker Image

+The [official docker image](https://hub.docker.com/r/motiz88/corenlp/) is outdated (last update end of 2015) and does not support German.
+Hence, we build our own.

 *Build docker image:*